Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Methodology and Setup

 \subsection{Extending Metrics to Requirements Engineering}

-To address the gap between architectural and requirements complexity outlined in Section~\ref{subsec:complexity-in-re}, prior work by the authors developed a methodology that extracts latent structural information from natural language requirements and maps it to a graph-theoretic representation \cite{vierlboeck2025natural, SysCon2022}.
+To address the gap between architectural and requirements complexity outlined in Section~\ref{subsec:complexity-in-re}, in prior work, the authors developed a methodology that extracts latent structural information from natural language requirements and maps it to a graph-theoretic representation \cite{vierlboeck2025natural, SysCon2022}.

-The process begins with an NLP-based parsing pipeline that identifies three distinct structural layers within a requirement specification as seen in the previous publication by some of the authors \cite{vierlboeck2025natural}:
+The process begins with an NLP-based parsing pipeline that identifies three distinct structural layers within a requirement specification \cite{vierlboeck2025natural}:

-\begin{enumerate} \item Hierarchy Layer: The parent-child decomposition of requirements. \item Requirement Layer: The direct dependencies and cross-references between requirement statements. \item Entity Layer: The interaction of physical components and actors defined within the text, revealing implicit functional couplings. \end{enumerate}
+\begin{enumerate} \item Hierarchy Layer: The parent--child decomposition of requirements. \item Requirement Layer: The direct dependencies and cross-references between requirement statements. \item Entity Layer: The interaction of physical components and actors defined within the text, revealing implicit functional couplings. \end{enumerate}

 This extraction methodology achieved over 99 percent precision in structural detection when validated against expert-annotated requirements \cite{vierlboeck2023re}.